sendgrid/wordpress/readme.txt

 = Is there any official documentation for this plugin ? =

 Yes.
 You can find it here : https://sendgrid.com/docs/Integrate/Tutorials/WordPress/index.html

+= What PHP versions are supported ? =

+Plugin versions 1.11.x were tested and confirmed to work on PHP 5.4, 5.5, 5.6, 7.0, 7.1.
+It DOES NOT work on PHP 5.3 and earlier.

+Plugin versions 1.10.x were tested and confirmed to work on PHP 5.3, 5.4, 5.5 and 5.6.
+It DOES NOT work on PHP 7.0 and later.

 = What credentials do I need to add on settings page ? =